Aditya-Kush/Training-103-Daily-Diary/day_1.md

 # What is Python?
 Python is a popular programming language.
 It was created by Guido van Rossum, and released in 1991.

-It is used for:
+It is used for Web development (server-side), Software development, Mathematics, System scripting.

-web development (server-side),
-software development,
-mathematics,
-system scripting.

 ## What can Python do?
 - Python can be used on a server to create web applications.